mangena-dave/assessment/README.md

 # assessment
 This is a webdriverIO project by David Mangena.

-To install npm install
+1. Run npm install to install all modules listed as dependencies in package.json

-To run the project npm test
+2. To run the project npm test

 Project Application: http://www.way2automation.com/angularjs-protractor/webtables/